vishalvijay30/finish/README.md

 # finish
 Finish App

-A cross-platform app developed using React-Native that encourages users to set and finish personal goals
+A cross-platform app developed using React-Native and Meteor.js that encourages users to set and finish personal goals

 To run the current version of the app: